What is Rapid Prototyping 3D Printing? Everything You Need To Know

-Originally rapid prototyping was used mainly in the car industry to test if new car parts were feasible back in the 1980s.
-Today, rapid prototyping is more accessible than ever before and is commonly used across sectors including the automotive, aerospace and medical industries.
+Rapid prototyping was mainly first used in the car industry to test if new car parts were feasible back in the 1980s.
+Today, rapid prototyping 3D printing, as well as other methods like CNC, is more accessible than ever before and is commonly used across sectors including the automotive, aerospace and medical industries.

 Rapid prototyping can even be done with biomaterials to create 3D bioprinted tissues that imitate real organs and structures for drug testing and other important treatments.